Hochstadel

 Hochstadel (2,681 m) is a mountain of the Lienz Dolomites in Carinthia, Austria.

-A solitary peak on the eastern edge of the range, it's towering 1,300 m high north face represents one of toughest climbs in the Eastern Alps.
-The normal route is from the east-west Drei Törl Weg (Three Passes Trail) which passes the southern foot of the mountain.
+A solitary peak on the eastern edge of the range, it's towering 1,300 m high north face represents one of the toughest climbs in the Eastern Alps.

+The normal route is from the east-west Drei Törl Weg (Three Passes Trail) which passes at the southern foot of the mountain.

 The extensive views from its summit include the rest of Lienz Dolomites, the High Tauern to the north and the Carnic Alps to the south.